ecurtin2/blog/CV.md

 *Graduate Research/Teaching Assistant*
 : *Urbana, IL*

-- Developed a method for predicting how electrons align in solids.
-This required the solution of an eigenvalue problem of a matrix too big for memory, which was done using high performance, parallel C++ on the Blue Waters Supercomputer.
+- Developed a method for predicting how electrons align in solids using high performance, parallel C++ on the Blue Waters Supercomputer.
-- Analyzed datasets by utilizing the HDF5 / JSON file format in conjunction with the python data stack (pandas, numpy, scipy, dask).
+- Analyzed datasets with the HDF5 / JSON file formats in conjunction with the python data stack (pandas, numpy, scipy).
 - Taught Physical Chemistry and General Chemistry Lab and was rated "excellent" by students.

 **2013 - 2015**
 : **Drexel University**